Hail can cause costly damage to your home, especially the roof, siding, and windows.

 Please enter a more specific address.

-The Federal Alliance for Safe Homes (FLASH) — a 501(c)(3) nonprofit organization — is the leading consumer advocate for strengthening homes and safeguarding families from natural and manmade disasters.
+The Federal Alliance for Safe Homes (FLASH) — a 501(c)(3) nonprofit organization — is the leading consumer advocate for strengthening homes and safeguarding families from natural and manmade disasters by following a solid emergency plan.

 The Playbook provides proven strategies for all leaders who wish to drive resilience.